lceames/moviebot/plan.md

 5. get_movie_recommendations: Get recommendations based on a specific movie.
    - Parameters: movie_id, language (default: "en-US")

+6. get_movie_credits: Retrieve cast and crew information for a movie.
+   - Parameters: movie_id, language (default: "en-US")

+7. get_person_details: Retrieve detailed information about a person.
+   - Parameters: person_id, language (default: "en-US"), append_to_response

-6. get_genre_list: Retrieve the list of official genres.
+8. get_genre_list: Retrieve the list of official genres.
    - Parameters: language (default: "en-US")

-7. get_upcoming_movies: Retrieve movies that are soon to be released.
+9. get_upcoming_movies: Retrieve movies that are soon to be released.
    - Parameters: language (default: "en-US"), region

-8. get_now_playing_movies: Retrieve movies currently playing in theaters.
+10. get_now_playing_movies: Retrieve movies currently playing in theaters.
     - Parameters: language (default: "en-US"), region

-9. get_similar_movies: Retrieve movies similar to a specified movie.
+11. get_similar_movies: Retrieve movies similar to a specified movie.
     - Parameters: movie_id, language (default: "en-US")

-10. multi_search: Search for movies, TV shows, and people with a single query.
+12. multi_search: Search for movies, TV shows, and people with a single query.
     - Parameters: query, language (default: "en-US")

 When a user asks a question, determine if any of these functions can help provide the most accurate and up-to-date information.
 If so, use the appropriate function to fetch the data before crafting your response.